ckolli66/dumroo-ai-assignment/README.md

 ## Overview

 This project implements an AI-powered query system for the Dumroo Admin Panel, allowing admins to ask natural language questions about student data with role-based access control (RBAC).
 The system supports queries like "Which students haven't submitted their homework yet?" and restricts data based on admin roles (grade, class, region).
-It includes a Streamlit UI and a command-line interface (CLI) that runs until the user types "exit".
+It includes a Streamlit UI .

 ## Setup